Half-Sibs & Autism Risk

 You might be wondering why this study found a lower concordance rate of 10 to 11 percent among full siblings when last year’s siblings study came in at 19 percent.
 These two studies used different designs, which affected their results.
 However, their differences don’t change the bottom line: Any biological sibling of someone with autism - either full sibling or half – has a higher than average risk of developing an ASD.

 What does this mean for parents?
 If you are considering getting pregnant, talk to your obstetrician about what you can do to have the healthiest pregnancy possible.
-In particular, I would encourage you to discuss how you can avoid environmental risks such as those I discussed in my earlier blog, Avoiding Environmental Hazards During Pregnancy.
+In particular, I would encourage you to discuss how you can avoid environmental risks.
 These recommendations apply to all pregnant women, not just those who have a child affected by ASD.

 After the birth of your child, talk to your pediatrician about your baby’s risk and the need for close monitoring of developmental milestones.
 (See Learn the Signs on our website.)
 Don’t hesitate to voice any concerns you have about your child’s development and request screenings if you or your healthcare provider feels they may be needed.The American Academy of Pediatrics has long recommended that all children be screened for autism at their 18 month well baby checkups.
 Your baby’s doctor can also use this validated baby-toddler checklist as early as 12 months.
 It is a useful initial screen for not only autism but also other developmental delays and disorders.

 Please also see How Is Autism Diagnosed? and What Are the Symptoms of Autism?
 By monitoring your infant closely and beginning early intervention if necessary, your child will have the best possible outcome.